 Just this week I defended a friend on the internet when I saw that someone was criticizing him with false information.
 In the comment section, I pointed out that it’s one thing to disagree with my friend’s approach to ministry, but quite another to make a charge against him that was factually false.
 I corrected the inaccuracy…the blog author responded by defending his perspective…I made one more comment to clarify my point and moved on.

 I love the internet because it is the people’s media.
 Anyone with access to a computer can publish his opinions and beliefs for anyone else in the world with a computer to access.
 And, at least at this point, it’s tax free (Keep your hands off our internet you evil politicians!).
 What I’ve learned through the years is that arguments that have the best chance of changing my mind on an issue are the ones that are Scripturally based with a spirit of love.
-As Pastor James MacDonald has so eloquently pointed out…
+Someone has pointed out…

 Truth > Grace = Fundamentalism (“sever the relationship when needed”)